 Visit Highgate Cemetary

 Opened in 1839, Highgate Cemetery, is the last resting place of many noteworthy figures.
 This includes Karl Marx, Middlemarch author George Eliot, scientist Michael Faraday, Douglas Adams and Christina Rosetti.
 It’s divided into two parts, the east and west cemeteries.
 It is also a nature reserve notable for its extraordinary Gothic atmosphere, with its proliferation of Victorian tombs and steep hillside paths.
 Guided tours of the West cemetery — where Michael Faraday and members of Charles Dickens’ family were buried — is by appointment only and costs £12 per adult.
 Entry to the East Cemetery is £4.

 Photo credit: Jon Choo

-Highgate is blessed with a number of picturesque, green open spaces.
+A guide to Highgate is incomplete without mentioning the parks.
+This area is blessed with a number of picturesque, green open spaces.
 Waterlow Park, bordering the East Cemetery, has some fine gardens and popular tennis courts.
 Highgate Wood – and the neighboring Queen’s Wood – are some of the last surviving fragments of the ancient Forest of Middlesex.
 They retain a remarkably wild feel.

 Further to the west are the unspoilt expanses of Hampstead Heath.
 At the heath’s northernmost edge, and on the 210 bus route from Highgate towards Brent Cross is Kenwood House.
 The former stately home (now open to the public) contains artworks by Rembrandt, Vermeer, JMW Turner and Thomas Gainsborough, among others.